getcft/aws-encrypted-rds-cf-template/README.md

 * At the command prompt: mysql -u dbuser -p -h (put your RDS endpoint here available in the AWS RDS console)
 * When prompted for password use: Passw0rd!
 * You should now be connected to your RDS MySQL instance

+## Other Things:

+* Obviously change the password
+* The private subnets that form the RDS Subnet Group are private and have no gateway to the internet
+* If you need your private subnets to have internet access for updates etc create a AWS NAT Gateway for outbound